terrychou929/speak-ai/README.md

 ## Overview
 This is a real-time AI voice chat web application built with Python, FastAPI, and WebSockets.
 It uses Microsoft's DialoGPT-medium for conversation and gTTS for text-to-speech.
 The app supports Chinese (zh-TW) speech recognition and synthesis.

+## Techniques
+- FastAPI for building Web
+- WebSocket for realtime and persistant connection
+- Generative AI: use Gen AI Model for auto response
+- Google Text to Speech: use gTTS module for converting text to speech

 ## Prerequisites
 - Docker
 - Docker Compose